How to Merge ODT Files in Java Using GroupDocs.Merger

 merger.join("YOUR_DOCUMENT_DIRECTORY/SAMPLE_ODT_2");

-Save Merged Document
+3. Save the Merged Output

 // Define output directory and file name